 - Individual agreements including trade terms have priority over the general terms and conditions.
 A written contract or the written confirmation of Hansgrohe is essential for the content of these agree-ments.

 III.
-Scope of delivery, transport and transfer of risk
+Scope and place of delivery, transport and transfer of risk

 - A delivery ex works or a delivery to another shipping location of Hansgrohe disclosed to the buyer is generally agreed and this location is the place of performance of the delivery and any supplementary performance.
 The risk is transferred to the buyer at the latest upon the product being dispatched.
 If the delivery is delayed due to the behaviour of the buyer or as a result of a circumstance beyond Hansgrohe's control, the risk is transferred to the buyer upon receiving notification that the products are ready for shipment.